 If you are, one of our patient coordinators will contact you.
 They’ll give you key information about the all-inclusive packages we offer, where we perform our surgeries, and the breakdown of our weight loss surgery costs in Mexico.
 If you are happy with what we offer, we can set up your online consultation and get your procedure on the books.

 All patients will need to pack several days’ worth of comfortable clothes and slip-on shoes.
 Your recovery time in the hospital will be one to three days.
 When you arrive home, you will have a set of instructions and a diet that you must follow.
-During the following months, your doctor at ALO Bariatrics will provide additional consultation to monitor your weight loss progress, check for complications, and help you progress on your diet.
+During the following months, your doctor at ALO Bariatrics will provide additional consultations to monitor your weight loss progress, check for complications, and help you with your diet.

 We have frequently asked questions below in case you need more information.
 To start, call us to book a consultation!